Updated: Jun 6, 2021

 A quick recap on medical scanners used at my clinic.
 Medical scanners allow doctors to see inside patients' body.
-This painless procedure involves a combination of X-rays / magnetic fields and a computer to create images of patient' organs, bones, and other tissue.
+This painless procedure involves combining X-rays / magnetic fields and a computer to create images of a patient's organs, bones, and other tissue.
 It shows far more detail than a regular X-ray.

-MRI scan (Magnetic Resonance Imaging) allow doctors to see inside patient's body in great anatomical detail.
-It involves a combination of X-rays / magnetic fields and a computer to create images of patients' organs, bones, blood vessels, nerves, etc. It shows far more detail than a regular X-ray.
+MRI scan (Magnetic Resonance Imaging) allows doctors to see inside a patient's body in great anatomical detail.
+It involves combining X-rays / magnetic fields and a computer to create images of patients' organs, bones, blood vessels, nerves, etc. Thus, it shows far more detail than a regular X-ray.
 MRI is generally used to scan soft tissue.

-CT or CAT scans (Computerised Tomography), combine data from several X-rays to produce detailed images of structures inside the body.
+CT or CAT scans (Computerised Tomography) combine several X-rays to produce detailed images of structures inside the body.

 CT scans typically take diagnostic images more quickly compared to MRI.
-CT scan can usually be completed in less than 5 minutes, while MRI takes about of 30 minutes.
+For example, a CT scan can usually be completed in less than 5 minutes, while MRI takes about 30 minutes.